Applying for University

-Once a student has an idea of the kinds of course they want to study, the complete a personal statement.
+Once a student has an idea of the kind of course they want to study, they complete a personal statement.
 This is a one page document in which students outline their interest in a particular subject, why they're suitable for the course and any skills, attributes and extra-curricular activities and learning they may have completed that has prepared them for the course.

 The sixth form will set an October deadline for students in year 13 to complete their personal statement.
 We always ask for a first draft to be completed by July in year 12.
-Every student will get help and support from their tutor, the 6th form team and also university induction tutors.
+Every student will get help and support from their tutor, the sixth form team and often university induction tutors.